 Upon arrival at the hotel, check-in went smoothly.
 I was told that an upgrade wasn’t available, but that I had been assigned a standard room on the fourth floor facing the garden.
 Of course, I was disappointed about the upgrade but I did receive a lovely gift instead.

 The hotel manager arranged for us to have a complimentary dinner at the hotel restaurant of our choice.
-I thought this gesture was wonderfully gracious of him and I enjoyed an superb Japanese meal at Touzan during my stay.
+I thought this gesture was wonderfully gracious of him, and I enjoyed a superb Japanese meal at Touzan during my stay.
 I did not get to dine at the Italian restaurant in the hotel, but Executive Chef Marco Torre comes to this Regency by way of the Park Hyatt Saigon.
 You all know how I feel about that property, so I’m sure he’s creating a delicious experience for Hyatt Regency Kyoto guests, as well.

 As I entered my garden-facing room, three sights struck me immediately.
 One was of the lovely garden view and the window that opened, allowing me to enjoy the view even more.